 The following will help you make the most useful submissions to IDEA.
 But before you get started, please see our How To Submit a Sample page.
-(For a printer-friendly version of this page, click here.)

-- If you are a beginner, you may find our Recording Guidelines useful.
+3. If you are a beginner, you may find our Recording Guidelines useful.

-Comma Gets A Cure (give it to your subject on a clipboard to avoid script rustle); and, second, an unscripted monologue, both on the same recording.
-For the monologue, ask the subject to talk about his or her family history, the place he or she was born and raised, place names, local idioms: the topics that will be most useful.
-To elicit continuous speech rather than dialogue, ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
+4. Your recording will contain BOTH of the following: first, your subject’s reading of Comma Gets A Cure (give it to your subject on a clipboard to avoid script rustle); and, second, unscripted speech of a least one minute, both on the same recording.
+(This unscripted speech is also necessary if you’re sending us a self-submission.)
+For the unscripted speech, ask the subject to talk about his or her family history, the place he or she was born and raised, his or her culture, place names, local idioms: the topics that will be most useful and add cultural as well as dialect/accent/linguistic value to IDEA.
+To elicit continuous speech rather than dialogue, you might ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
 (Your voice will be edited out of the final recording.)
 Avoid asking questions (difficult to edit out); instead use prompts like, “Please speak for a while about (desired topic) …” Then just smile and nod while they speak, staying completely mute yourself.

-- If you have the skill, please do initial editing of the recording yourself (deleting extraneous noises, normalize, fades, etc.).
+7. If you have the skill, please do initial editing of the recording yourself (deleting extraneous noises, normalize, fades, etc.).

-- Now you are ready to use the online submission tool.
+10. Now you are ready to use the online submission tool.
 Just follow the prompts, entering information as fully as possible.
 Check the accuracy of your transcription, and all spelling.